KatePaulauskas/dog-grooming-salon/README.md

 ```

 It was identified that this issue is also caused by Summernote styling conflicting with the HTML style settings.

+To ensure consistent design across the site and that the content matches the project's styling, the content added through the back end is wrapped in HTML tags, and global CSS styles are applied to this content.
+Without this approach, it is impossible to have a consistently styled home page.
+Therefore, the p element cannot be removed from the HTML.
+The fonts used in the project could potentially be imported into Summernote, but due to time constraints, it was decided not to investigate this possibility further.

 ![Home page HTML Validator](/media/html-checker-home-page.jpeg)